 - Below normal

-How to Allocate More Graphics to Specific App in Windows 11 using the Settings app?
+How to Allocate More Graphics to Specific Apps in Windows 11 using the Settings app?

 If you want to assign further graphics to a specific program, do the following:-

 Step 7.
-Next, the File Explorer window will open.
-Locate the executable file to which you want to allocate more memory and select it.
-Then, click the
+Now, the File Explorer window will open.
+Locate the executable file to which you want to allocate more graphics memory and select it.
+Then, click the Add button.

 Step 9.
 After that, a tiny pop-up window will open.
-Next, by default “Let Windows decide” option will be selected.
-Now, select the “High Performance” option to allocate more memory.
+Next, by default, the “Let Windows decide” option will be selected.
+Now, choose the “High Performance” option to allocate more memory.
 Further, you can also set the “Power saving” option if the app behaves abnormally.